aiidateam/aiida-core/docs/source/installation.rst

 	Insert the new password:
 	Insert the new password (again):

+..
+TODO: confirm remove
-.. note:: When the "Database engine" is asked, use 'sqlite3' **only if** you want to try out AiiDA without setting up a database.
+.. .. note:: When the "Database engine" is asked, use 'sqlite3' **only if** you want
+..   to try out AiiDA without setting up a database.
+..

-  **However, keep in mind that for serious use, SQLite has serious limitations!!** For instance, when many calculations are managed at the same time, the database file is locked by SQLite to avoid corruption, but this can lead to timeouts that do not allow to AiiDA to properly store the calculations in the DB.
+..   **However, keep in mind that for serious use, SQLite has serious
+..   limitations!!** For instance, when many calculations are managed at the same
+..   time, the database file is locked by SQLite to avoid corruption, but this
+..   can lead to timeouts that do not allow to AiiDA to properly store the
+..   calculations in the DB.
+..

-  **Therefore, for production use of AiiDA, we strongly suggest to setup a "real" database** as PostgreSQL or MySQL.
-Then, in the "Database engine" field, type either 'postgres' or 'mysql' according to the database you chose to use.
-See :doc:`here<database/index>` for the documentation to setup such databases (including info on how to proceed with ``verdi install`` in this case).
+..   **Therefore, for production use of AiiDA, we strongly suggest to setup a
+..   "real" database** as PostgreSQL or MySQL.
+Then, in the "Database engine"
+..   field, type either 'postgres' or 'mysql' according to the database you
+..   chose to use.
+See :doc:`here<database/index>` for the documentation
+..   to setup such databases (including info on how to proceed with ``verdi install``
+..   in this case).

 At the end, AiiDA will also ask to configure your user, if you set up a user different from ``aiida@localhost``.